martinradev/arrow-fp-compression-bench/LOSSLESS.md

 The *dictionary encoding* only produces good results for the Can_01_SPEC, GT61, GT62 and num_plasma which are tests with very repetitive data.
 For all other is typically worse than the *plain encoding*.

+For a more detailed view of the column data in GT61 and GT62, go [here](SEPARATE_COLUMNS.md).

 ## Compression speed
 Measurements are in *MBs/second*.
 Higher is better.